List of Shameless (American TV series) episodes

 Shameless is an American television comedy-drama series which premiered on Showtime on January 9, 2011.
 Created by Paul Abbott, the series was developed for American television by John Wells and based upon the British series of the same name.
 HBO began developing an American version of Shameless after striking a deal with John Wells in January 2009.
-By October 2009 the development had moved to Showtime.
+By October 2009, development moved to Showtime.
 John Wells Productions filmed a pilot episode for the cable network in December 2009.

 In January 2020, the series was renewed for an eleventh and final season, which premiered on December 6, 2020.
 On December 14, 2020, Showtime announced six-episodes in clip show format to air during season 11 called Shameless Hall of Shame with new and original Shameless scenes juxtaposed with a retrospective look at each character's journey during the prior 10 seasons.